spcourse/data/40 Project/contents.md

 In case you are not able to find something interesting or find our that your data, for example, is too incomplete, go back to step 1 and try to find a new data set and research question.
 Note that it is normal to iterate through step 1 and 2 a couple of times before you're able to find something interesing.

 During this process, schedule a zoom meeting with your TA every time you have completed step 1 of this part and every time you were not able to create a proof of concept.

 ## Part 2: Design and start of MVP

-Based on your proof of concept, you cna now start studying your problem in more detail.
+Based on your proof of concept, you can now start studying your problem in more detail.
-* First summarize your idea in a single sentence, connecting it to the "gap" that you describe.
+* First summarize your idea in a single sentence, connecting it to your research question.
-* Create a visual sketch of what the final product will look like for the user; if you envision the application to have multiple screens, sketch these all out separately.
+* Create a visual sketch of what the final product will look like for the user; if you envision the application to have multiple elements, sketch these all out separately.
 Clearly specify the possible user interactions, and include concrete examples of data.
 Your sketches do not have to be professional-looking, but they have to be complete and neat!
 An example sketch for a data visualization:

 <img src="sketch.jpg" alt="drawing" width="500"/>